fidgetcat7/unicorn_company/README.md

 3. Which countries have the most unicorns?   => By SQLife
 4. Which cities appear to be industrial centers? => By SQLife
 5. Which investors have funded the most unicorns?  => By R Programing

+You cann see overall presentation on **unicorn data analysis overview**